 Your Cell Phone for Conducting Business

-Whenever possible us a land-line to make business calls.
-If that is not possible, get into a very quiet space and use your cell.
+Whenever possible use a land-line to make business calls.
+If that is not possible, get into a very quiet space and use your cell phone.
 Cell phones are inferior to land lines.
-They amplify background noise, have a half a second transmission delay, and have poor microphones.
 Many managers will purposely cut short cell phone calls because of the distractions.
-But if a cell phone is all that is available make sure you minimize those distractions.
+But if a cell phone is all that is available, make sure you minimize those distractions.

 A quick review of phone etiquette.
 (1:06 min.)